-All Year 2 medical students take part in a two week rural placement as part of the Monash medical program Year 2 curriculum.
-This rural placement has a focus on clinical practice and involvement in community activities.
-The student cohort is divided into two groups.
-Half complete their placement in semester one (April/May) and the other half in semester two (August/September).
-Over 150 students are placed in 12 rural towns throughout Victoria each semester.
+Year 2 medical students have the opportunity to take part in a two-week regional/rural placement as part of the Monash MD program.
+The placement has a focus on clinical practice and involvement in community-based learning activities.
+Placements occur during semester 1 (April/May) and 2 (September).
+Approximately 120 students are placed across six regional and rural towns throughout Victoria each semester.
 The Year 2 program outlined below is delivered at each site.

 After participating in the Year 2 rural health placement, students will be able to:

 - Observe elements of regional or rural health care

 - Demonstrate appropriate foundation Year 2 clinical skills, and be introduced to selected Year 3B clinical skills